 Fig. (a) The radiation pattern of a one-beam telescope, and (b) the radiation pattern of a four-beam telescope by placing a FPAs in the focal plane.
 With a focal plane array installed, a conventional radio telescope is transformed from a 1-D, single pixel detector to a 2-D multi-pixel camera.
-Courtesy: U of Birmingham, UK University of Amsterdam

-Radio Astronomy - 5214RAAS6Y
+Courtesy: U of Birmingham, UK University of Amsterdam Radio Astronomy - 5214RAAS6Y 14 WSRT I WSRT antenna I WSRT antennas with FPA fitted with FPA antenna

-l wsrt antenna

-I wsrt antenna fitted with FPA

-I4 wsrt antennas with FPA
+UNIVERSITY OF AMSTERDAM ×××

-Variable element response Optimal beam forming: Measured response of beam by combining together many individual FPA elements:
+Variable element response

+Optimal beam forming: Measured response of beam by combining together many individual FPA elements: